rsp/ntnd/PITCHME.md

 # Security

 Node + TS:<br>
-all programs run with node have access to all your files
+all programs have access to all your files

 ts-node:<br>
-all programs run with ts-node have access to all your files
+all programs have access to all your files

 Deno:<br>
 no access to files or network by default